galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 # Filter and Trim

 The quality of the sequences drops at the end of the sequences.
 This could cause bias in downstream analyses with these potentially incorrectly called nucleotides.
-Sequences must be treated to reduce bias in downstream analyis.
+Sequences must be treated to reduce bias in downstream analysis.
 In general, quality treatments include:

 1. Cutting/Trimming/masking sequences
     - from low quality score regions